lerndevops/helm-charts/04-work-with-helm-charts/01-helm-chart-repositories.md

 # search a Helm Chart from a reqpository
     helm search repo <repo name used while adding>/<chart name>
     helm search repo lerndevops/nginxdemo

-Note: above will show only the latest version of chart

-# search for all versions of a chart from a repository
-    helm search repo <repo name used while adding>/<chart name> --versions helm search repo lerndevops/nginxdemo --versions
 ```